StefanoMarina/sysjack/README.md

 coonfig and key are the same value as configure.pl.

 The -y(es) flag will skip the install/local question and just install the required service.
+The -s(tring) flag will simply output the command line string.
+This is useful if you want to install your services on bash profiles instead of systemd.

 # Changing / adding services